pyinstaller/pyinstaller/doc/spec-files.rst

 Adding Binary Files
 --------------------

+..
+Note:: `Binary` files refers to DLLs, dynamic libraries, shared object-files, and such, which |PyInstaller| is going to search for further `binary` dependencies.
+Files like images and PDFs should go into the ``datas``.

 You can add binary files to the bundle by using the ``--add-binary`` command option, or by adding them as a list to the spec file.
 In the spec file, make a list of tuples that describe the files needed.
 Assign the list of tuples to the ``binaries=`` argument of Analysis.